 jcr_root/libs/system/install to the

-If you are running Oracle Java 11 (or generally versions of Java newer than 8), additional switches will need to be added to your command line when starting AEM.
+If you are running Oracle Java 11 (or generally versions of Java newer than 8), additional switches must be added to your command line when starting AEM.
 For more information, see Java 11 Considerations.

 Note that starting AEM from the start script will not start the upgrade.
-Most customers start AEM using the start script and have customized this start script to include switches for environment configurations such as memory settings, security certificates, etc. For this reason, we recommend following this procedure to determine the proper upgrade command:
+Most customers start AEM using the start script and have customized this start script to include switches for environment configurations such as memory settings, security certificates, and so on.
+For this reason, Adobe recommends following this procedure to determine the proper upgrade command:

 On a running AEM instance, execute the following from the command line: